cebroker/emerald-ios/EmeraldIOS/Components/TextfieldView/README.md

 ## Usage

-EmeraldTextFieldView is a subclass of UIView, that contains a EmeraldTextField and a EmeraldLabel, it´s change the way for show error with a bottom animation, EmeraldTextFieldView has public methods for accesibility to all actions of the EmeraldTextField.
+EmeraldTextFieldView is a subclass of UIView, that contains an EmeraldTextField and an EmeraldLabel.
+Now, the textField has an animation which displays the error below the field.
+EmeraldTextFieldView has the same public methods as the EmeraldTextField.

-Emerald TextField View inherit from Base InputView where has common methods about textfield and error label animation.
+Emerald TextField View inherits from BaseInputView, where it shares common animation methods for the textfield and error label.
 For example:

 #### Swift
 ```swift